John Charles Daly: Tilton School

 At his alma mater, the Tilton School, there is an award named for Daly given to "persons whose pursuit of excellence and deep commitment as a member of the school family resembles that of John Daly's involvement with Tilton: continuous and widely known expressions of support in word and deed, inspiring others to reach goals that common experience dictates are impossible."

 Every year during Alumni Weekend Tilton School recognizes outstanding alumni during School Meeting on Saturday.
 Four awards for consideration are Alumnus of the Year, George L. Plimpton Award, John Charles Daly Award, and Artist Hall of Fame.

 Personal life

-He married twice, first to Margaret Criswell Neal in January 1937.
+He married twice, first to Margaret Criswell Neal (1913–1967) in January 1937.
 The marriage resulted in two sons, John Neal Daly and John Charles Daly III, and a daughter, Helene Grant "Bunsy" Daly.
 It ended in divorce in April 1959.

-On December 22, 1960, Daly married Virginia Warren, daughter of then–chief justice Earl Warren, in San Francisco.
+On December 22, 1960, Daly married Virginia Warren (1928–2009), daughter of then–chief justice Earl Warren, at Glide Memorial Church in San Francisco.
 They were married for more than 30 years, until Daly's death.
 Their marriage yielded three children: John Warren Daly, John Earl Jameson Daly, and Nina Elisabeth Daly.

 Death

-Daly died of cardiac arrest at his home in Chevy Chase, Maryland, on February 24, 1991, four days after his 77th birthday.
+Daly died of cardiac arrest at his home in Chevy Chase, Maryland, on February 24, 1991, at the age of 77.
+His widow, Virginia Warren Daly, died on February 19, 2009, at the age of 80.